king-block-1/king-1/docs/white-paper.md

 - Enhanced governance rights
 - Institutional partner opportunities

-This revised model creates a clear correlation between financial commitment and platform benefits, eliminating the complexity and potential manipulation of engagement-based rewards.
+This model creates a clear correlation between financial commitment and platform benefits, eliminating the complexity and potential manipulation of engagement-based rewards.

 ### 4.8 Advanced Liquidity Management